SKIP TO CONTENT

 Launch Platforms

 Product Hunt has responded with the standard countermeasures: algorithm adjustments, more human moderators, better bot detection.
 These help at the margins.
 They do not solve the underlying problem, because the underlying problem is structural rather than technical.
-As long as a high ranking on Product Hunt translates into meaningful distribution, people will spend money to achieve a high ranking on Product Hunt, and some of that spending will be on manipulation rather than product quality.
+As long as a high ranking on Product Hunt translates into meaningful distribution, people will spend money to achieve a high ranking, and some of that spending will be on manipulation rather than product quality.

 SIGNAL DEGRADATION